saptarian/coinbase-clone/README.md

 # Build and start everything:
 # - Make sure docker service is running!
 # - The first time you run this it's going to take 5-10 minutes depending on your internet connection speed and computer's hardware specs.
-That's because it's going to download a few Docker images and build the Python + dependencies.
+# 	That's because it's going to download a few Docker images and build the Python + dependencies.
 $ docker compose up --build

 # Once the backend server running:
 # Ensure everything are set up correctly by execute this command on new terminal
 $ curl -XGET http://localhost:5000/up/
-# No result means no error then you good to go
+# No result means no error then you are good to go next step

 # (init, migrate and upgrade) the database by single command:
 $ chmod +x run